CodeReadingClubs/Resources/StarterKit/Session1/agenda.md

 * Did anyone have trouble deciding what constituted a variable, function or class?
 * What patterns are visible from the colors and links only?
+* How does the data flow through the code?
 * What parts of the code seem to warrant more attention?

 ## Content